 In 2015 she was troubled by injuries and the effects of her multiple sclerosis. (paralympic.org, 10 Nov 2015)

 In December 2013 she was introduced to French Para snowboarder Patrice Barratero at an awards ceremony, which inspired her to try the sport for the first time.
 A few days later she received a phone call from the coach of the French national team, who said he would like to test her.
-She hit the slopes over the Christmas period, with mixed results, and was then informed in January 2014 that the test would be at a World Cup event in Colorado, United States of America, which was taking place in the same month.
-She finished fourth in her event, despite only having three days training, and was told the national federation would try to enter her for the 2014 Paralympic Winter Games in Sochi.
+She tried out the sport over the Christmas period, with mixed results, and was then informed in January 2014 that a final test would be at a World Cup event in Colorado, United States of America, that month.
+She finished fourth, and was told the national federation would try to enter her into the 2014 Paralympic Winter Games in Sochi.
 Although she was not on the initial list of athletes that would be participating at the Games, the French federation requested special dispensation for her and she was named in the team on 11 February 2014.
-She went on to win a silver medal in snowboard cross in Sochi, just three months after taking up the sport.
-"I arrived in Sochi without putting pressure on me.
+She went on to win a silver medal in snowboard cross in Sochi, three months after taking up the sport.
+"I arrived in Sochi without putting pressure on myself.
 I was coming out of nowhere, I had not trained much.
-I arrived with all the lightness and all the motivation of the beginner.
-I did not know anything about the system and I was there just to have fun." (sans-filtre.fr, 20 Sep 2018)
+I arrived with the carefree motivation of a beginner.
+I did not know anything and I was there just to have fun." (sans-filtre.fr, 20 Sep 2018)